deepsweet/start/readme.md

 ]
 ```

-Some tasks like [start-babel](https://github.com/start-runner/babel) rely on files data and/or source maps.
+Tasks like [start-babel](https://github.com/start-runner/babel) relies on files data and optional source maps.
 This may be provided by [start-read](https://github.com/start-runner/read) or other tasks which works with data:

 ```js
 start(